Trieste97/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
 Final project for the Consensys blockchain developer bootcamp

-The idea is to build a simple DApp that lets users put certain tokens in various pools, making them earn DApp token rewards periodically.
+The idea is to build a simple DApp that lets users put certain tokens in a pool, making them earn DApp token rewards periodically.
 The DApp contains three main sections:
   1. Faucet: where the user can request tokens;
-  2. Swapper: where the user can transform the faucet tokens into deposit tokens;
+  2. Swapper: where the user can transform the faucet tokens into pool tokens;
   3. Deposit: where the user can deposit the pool tokens, earning periodically the DApp token;

 A simple use case (let's call the user Bob):